fthdgn-gh/website/content/projects.en.md

 permalink = "en/projects"
 +++

-Throughout my life, I have developed and been involved in numerous projects of various sizes.
-Below is a reverse chronological list of some of them that come to mind.
+Throughout my life, I have developed and been involved in numerous projects in various sizes.
+Below is a reverse chronological list of some of them that comes to mind.
 This list is, of course, currently incomplete.
-I will add future projects here as time allows.
+I will add future projects here.

 ---
 ### [VavaCars](https://vava.cars/)